frumipasztor/DreamTravel/README.md

 ## Create your .env file
 To run the app you will need to create your .env file and use your codes in it.
 The env file must have the followin properties:

-    PORT= "the port you want to run your application" MONGO_LINK= your mongo uri
+    PORT= the port you want to run your application MONGO_LINK= your mongo uri
     CLIENT_SECRET= your google generated client secret
     CLIENT_ID= google generated client id